ECFMP/flow/docs/FM Basics.md

 ### Proportional

 Flow measures apply extra work to controllers across the network.
-Therefore extreme measures like a ground stop, or flow measures applying to the whole or Europe for minor events should be avoided.
+Therefore extreme measures like a ground stop, or flow measures applying to the whole of Europe for minor events should be avoided.

 ### Practical